Wincenty Witos: Second Cabinet

 On 17 May 1923, an agreement was held in Warsaw between the Polish centre (Polish People's Party "Piast") and right-wing parties (primarily Związek Ludowo-Narodowy and Polskie Stronnictwo Chrześcijańskiej Demokracji and several smaller parties, known as the Christian Union of National Unity alliance or Chjena) called the Lanckorona Pact (Pakt lanckoroński).
 The politicians of those parties agreed to pursue stricter polonization policies and to increase the role of Catholic Church in the state.
 Furthermore, the program of Polonization of the Eastern Borderlands was to be initiated.
 The pact was signed at Warsaw's apartment of Juliusz Zdanowski, one of the leaders of Zwiazek Ludowo-Narodowy.
 Its name refers to the fact, that it was negotiated in the real estate of Senator Ludwik Hammerling, who was elected in the district which included Lanckorona.
 The agreement led to the dismissal of the government of Władysław Sikorski and creation of the Chjeno-Piast coalition on 28 May, with the new government of Witos.
-Former Polish chief of state, Józef Piłsudski, who resigned claiming that he would not participate in the government, which is made of parties responsible for the death of President Narutowicz.
+Former Polish chief of state, Józef Piłsudski, resigned claiming that he would not participate in the government, which is made of parties responsible for the death of President Narutowicz.